 CIRP Medical Team

-The ICU consultants, RNs and RRTs, pharmacists, physiotherapists, registered dieticians and speech and language pathologists rotate between the main Medical-Surgical ICU, CSRU and CIRP
+The ICU consultants, registered nurses and respiratory therapists, pharmacists, physiotherapists, registered dieticians and speech and language pathologists rotate between the main Medical-Surgical ICU, CSRU and CIRP.

 Patient/Family Updates in CIRP

-Walking bedside multidisciplinary team rounds for patients in CIRP occur weekly.
-Each member of the team sees the patient daily, and care plans are revised as needed.
+Multidisciplinary team rounds occur weekly in CIRP.
+Each member of the team sees the patient daily and care plans are revised as needed.

 Like the MSICU, the bedside nurse is the best resource for day-to-day updates.
 If you would like to talk with the consultant looking after your loved one, please let the bedside nurse know.

-Shortly after transfer to the CIRP, the CNS will call the SDM and organize an initial family meeting to review care plans, address questions, etc. There are regular updates organized after this initial meeting, initiated by the team or family members.
+Shortly after transfer to the CIRP, the CNS will call the substitute decision maker and organize an initial family meeting to review care plans, address questions, etc. There are regular updates organized after this initial meeting, initiated by the team or family members.

-If you have family members/loved ones unable to attend a meeting in London, we can organize meetings to include a telephone conference call as well
+If you have family members/loved ones unable to attend a meeting in London, we can organize meetings to include a telephone conference call.